Nichiren: Daimoku

 Thus, the chanting of the daimoku allowed one to access all the merit of the Buddha's practices.
 It links a practitioner to the Buddha's wisdom which sees all of reality as a single whole and thus allows one to attain the "realization of buddhahood with this very body."

 Furthermore, Nichiren saw this practice as going beyong the self-power versus other-power dichotomy used by Pure Land Buddhism:The Lotus Sutra establishes self-power but is not self-power.
 Since the "self" encompasses all beings of the ten realms, one’s own person from the outset contains the Buddha realm of both oneself and of all be- ings.
 Thus one does not now become a Buddha for the first time.
 [The sutra] also establishes other-power but is not other-power.
 Since the Buddha who is "other" is contained within us ordinary worldlings, this Buddha naturally manifests himself as identical to ourselves.For Nichiren, Buddhahood is immanently accessible through the daimoku.
 Nichiren also saw the daimoku as granting worldly benefits, such as healing and protection from harm.
-He taught that by relying on the daimoku, one would achieve a state of inner fredom, writing: "Recognize suffering as suffering, enjoy pleasures for what they are, and whether in suffering or joy, keep chanting Namu Myōhō Renge Kyō...
+He taught that by relying on the daimoku, one would achieve a state of inner freedom, writing: "Recognize suffering as suffering, enjoy pleasures for what they are, and whether in suffering or joy, keep chanting Namu Myōhō Renge Kyō...
 Then you will know the joy of the Dharma for yourself."